NIHAL2175/End-to-End-Kubernetes-DevSecOps-Tetris-Project/README.md

 - ArgoCD picks up the manifest change and rolls out the update automatically

 ### 🎯 Key Features of V1
-- Classic Tetris gameplay in the browser
+- ✅ Classic Tetris gameplay in the browser
-- Responsive design
+- ✅ Responsive design
-- Score tracking
+- ✅ Score tracking
-- Clean, minimal UI
+- ✅ Clean, minimal UI
-- Fully containerized and cloud-deployable
+- ✅ Fully containerized and cloud-deployable

 ---

-## 🎮 Application — Tetris V2 (Detailed)
+## 🎮 Application — Tetris (V2)

 ### 📌 What is Tetris V2?
 Tetris V2 is the **enhanced and upgraded version** of the Tetris application.
 It is used in this project to demonstrate a **real-world rolling update scenario** — simulating what happens when a development team ships a new feature release through the same DevSecOps pipeline without any downtime.